translate/translate/docs/installation.rst

 This is a guide to installing the Translate Toolkit on your system.
 If the Translate Toolkit is already packaged for your system, this is probably the easiest way to install it.
 For several Linux distributions, the package might be available through your package manager.
-On Windows, we recommnd using a virtual environments.
+On Windows, we recommend using a virtual environment.

 If your system already has the toolkit prepackaged, then please let us know what steps are required to install it.